A Guide on How to Exercise With Kids

 The playground can be a perilous place, full of the dangers of speeding children and low climbing equipment for you to walk into when you least expect it, but it can also be your friend too.
 It might not be the first thing that comes to mind, but exercising with your child while you're out and about can be incredibly time-efficient and, well, fun!

 If you find yourself having some time to play with your child, why not take advantage of these parental death traps whilst you’re there?
-Try a few pull-ups on the monkey bars, climb the climbing frame as fast as you safely can, even just trying to keep up with your child will likely be a high-intensity cardio session.
+Try a few pull-ups on the monkey bars, climb the climbing frame as fast as you safely can, and even just trying to keep up with your child will likely be a high-intensity cardio session.
 The playground is your oyster.

 You can take this indoors too with different games you can play like challenges and competitions, or with sporting or leisure centres where you can exercise and play at the same time.
-Talk about efficient!
+Talk about efficiency!

-So, what can you do if your child isn’t quite old enough to do these things with yet, but is still needing a lot of your time?
+So, what can you do if your child isn’t quite old enough to do these things with you yet, but is still needing a lot of your time?
 Easy.
 Utilise their growing bodies to your advantage, you have your own naturally progressing weight.

 Of course, this goes without saying, but be careful (more careful than you ever have been).
 Ensure that you are always on the ball with what you are doing.
 It's wise to think about using equipment like a baby harness that is strapped to your body can be used for squats or lunges, even whilst you’re comforting them or even while they sleep.
 This might not be the most practical way of exercising, but it is often a good place to try and make a start.